 - Mature students will be considered based on their previous qualifications and/or relevant work experience.

-You will be able to progress onto a vocational Level 2 course (e.g. NVQ Level 2 in Activity Leadership or Level 2 Diploma in Teaching Exercise and Fitness), onto a Level 3 course (e.g. BTEC Level 3 Subsidiary Diploma in Sport), or into employment.
+You will be able to progress onto a vocational Level 2 course (e.g. NVQ Level 2 in Sports Coaching: Activity Leadership or Level 2 Diploma in Teaching Exercise and Fitness), onto a Level 3 course (e.g. Level 3 in Sport), or into employment.

 Whilst every effort is made to ensure that the information contained on this website is correct, the College accepts no liability for any errors or omissions.
 Please note that details are subject to change without notice with regard to the provision of courses, course times and dates and the fees and charges levied.

 Find out more